gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    messages.
 This specification defines how to fragment the user messages into DTLS records, where each DTLS record allows a maximum of 2^14 protected bytes.
-Each DTLS record adds some overhead, thus using records of maximum possible size are recommended to minimize the transmitted overhead.
+Each DTLS record adds some overhead, thus using records of maximum possible size is recommended to minimize the transmitted overhead.
 DTLS 1.3 has much less overhead than DTLS 1.2 per record.